- Abstract class

 };

-modifier to every property key in the object, creating a frozen shape.
+modifier to every property in the object, effectively freezing the structure at compile time.

 Readonly<Type>